 The king of 911s delivers an incredible 700 horsepower and 750 Nm of bang, all of which come racing down together over the rear axle.
 The engine fitted in the car is a 3.8 L twin-turbocharged flat-6 engine which accelerates the supercar from 0-100 kph in only 2.8 seconds.
 The two-seater is said have a top speed of 340. kph.
 When purchased with the high-performance Weissach option, the car has 30 kg less than the “normal” GT2 RS.
 The latter is stated by Porsche to weigh 1,470 kg.
 The 991 GT2 RS is, by a significant margin, the most potent version of the Swabians’ supercars ever fitted with the Porsche crest.

 The car was officially launched by Porsche at the Goodwood Festival of Speed in 2017 along with the introduction of the 911 Turbo S Exclusive Series.
 In the same year, the 991 GT2 RS set the record for the fastest Nürburgring Nordschleife lap time with 6:47.25.
 Currently, the record is held by the Mercedes-AMG GT Black Series with just 3.6 seconds less at 6:43.62.

-As you could have guessed, the Porsche 991 GT2 RS had a limited production run of only 1000 vehicles which were all exclusively available to selected clients.
+As you could have guessed, the Porsche 991 GT2 RS had a limited production run which were all exclusively available to selected clients.
 The official selling price was set at around CHF 342,000 upwards depending on the options.
 Today, good collector cars range between CHF 400,000 and 450,000.

 While the 992-version’s release later this year will bring the reign of the 991 GT2 RS to an end, one thing remains true: its legend is undisputed.
 The supercar is still Weissach’s masterpiece and is definitively a future Porsche classic.